 This women’s history month, SIUE’s Women’s Studies Program will run a series of blog entries on the theme of “Gender, Sexualization, and the Media.”
+This is PART 1 in the series.
 We will kick off our original blog entries tomorrow.
 While you’re waiting, check out our Feminist Songs Series from last year, starting with the first one, Loretta Lynn’s ode to oral contraception, “The Pill.”

 Today, however, is International Women’s Day.
 The UN’s theme is “Women in the Changing World of Work.”
 Part of the goal is to think through how to accelerate the 2030 Agenda, which aims to accomplish key milestones in gender justice by 14 years from now.
 Some elements include: